srv/stereo_slam/README.md

 Stereo SLAM
 =============

 stereo_slam is a [ROS][link_ros] node to execute Simultaneous Localization And Mapping (SLAM) using only one stereo camera.
 The algorithm was designed and tested for underwater robotics.
-This node is based on the [G2O][link_g2o] library for graph optimization and uses the power of PostgreSQL to store the image keypoints and descriptors.
+This node is based on the [G2O][link_g2o] library for graph optimization and uses the power of [libhaloc][link_libhaloc] to find loop closures between graph nodes.
 The workflow of the stereo_slam node is as follows:

 ![alt tag](https://raw.github.com/srv/stereo_slam/hydro/resources/flowchart.png)